Philo Belden

+Philo Belden (October 22, 1815 – September 9, 1889) was an American lawyer, politician, and Wisconsin pioneer.
+He was one of the founders of the settlement that is now Rochester, Wisconsin, and represented Racine County for five years in the Wisconsin Legislature; he served two years in the Wisconsin Senate (1871, 1872) and three years in the state Assembly (1853, 1864, 1866).
+He served the last seven years of his life as county judge of Racine County.

+His grandson, Ellsworth Burnett Belden, also became a prominent lawyer and long-serving judge in Racine County.

 Early life

 Belden was born in Canaan, Connecticut, the sixth child of Jonathan and Love Dean Belden.
 He left Connecticut in 1835 and purchased land in the Michigan Territory.
 However, in 1836 he traveled to Racine County, in the Wisconsin Territory, and subsequently decided to sell his land in Michigan and purchased land in Rochester, in western Racine County, in 1838.

 Early years in Wisconsin

 In October 1839, Belden, along with fellow Racine County pioneers Martin C. Whitman, Levi Godfrey, Obed Hurlbut, and Hiland Hurlbut, plotted all of the village property of Rochester west of the Fox River, and the portion on the east side of the river south of Main Street.

 Belden made many investments in the development of Rochester, including a saw mill built in 1840, and a water power-producing dam on the Fox River, built in 1842.
 Also in 1842, he established the first flour mill in Rochester, which he operated as the sole proprietor until 1846.
 He also operated an iron factory, which made casings for his mills.
 And he constructed the first brick chimney in Rochester, bringing bricks from the mouth of Root River.

 In 1855, Belden organized the Fox River Valley Railroad company, which attempted to construct a railroad from Richmond, Illinois, to Milwaukee, Wisconsin, traveling through Burlington, Rochester, and Waterford, in Racine County.
 He won many wealthy investors in Milwaukee and reorganized the company into the Milwaukee and Northern Illinois Railroad, with Belden remaining as President.
 The company had nearly completed grading of the route but was never able to lay the rail lines.
 Belden lost a considerable amount of his personal wealth in the failure of the company.